jwzhanggy/tinyBIG/docs/guides/quick_start.md

 which will further reduce the number of parameters but still achieve decent performance.

 ???+ note "Automatic parameter creation"
-    We will not create parameters here, which can be automatically created in the {{our}} head to be introduced later.
+    We will not create parameters here, which can be automatically created in the {{our}} head to be used below.

 ### Remainder Function